-Have you wondered why new asphalt looks rich, dark, and thick, while old pavement is gray, flaky and stony?
-That is because bitumen (tar) that mixes and holds the stones together to form asphalt has dried out.
+Have you wondered why new asphalt looks rich, dark and thick, while old asphalt driveway pavement is gray, flaky and stony?
+That is because bitumen (tar), which mixes and holds the stones together to form asphalt, has dried out.
 When freshly laid, asphalt is very flexible and can withstand wear and tear.
-However, with continuous exposure to the sun, the bitumen gets eroded, and your asphalt starts to lose its deep color and flexibility.
+So why does asphalt turn gray?
+With continuous exposure to the sun, the bitumen gets eroded, and your asphalt starts to lose its deep color and flexibility.

 Just like our skin, asphalt starts to fade and turn gray as it ages.
 This process of corrosion is called oxidation.
 Aged asphalt becomes brittle and prone to cracking and flaking.
-However, certain steps can be taken to slow down the process and prevent further damage on your asphalt surface.
+However, certain steps can be taken to slow down the asphalt graying process and prevent further damage to your driveway.

 Warning Signs of Asphalt Deterioration

-Grey asphalt is a key giveaway regarding the state of your pavement.
+Gray asphalt is a key giveaway regarding the state of your driveway pavement.
 This means that the tar content that gives your asphalt its deep black color and elasticity has been completely eroded.
 Your driveway is now susceptible to all kinds of damage, including cracks and potholes.

 Here are a few signs that your pavement needs immediate attention: